Updated 23 June 2022

 Information We Automatically Collect

-- GP Strategies may also use device-recognition technologies combined with other identifiers to create cross-browsers and cross-devices identities to provide you with better services and security.
+- Toshiba may also use device-recognition technologies combined with other identifiers to create cross-browsers and cross-devices identities to provide you with better services and security.

-In GP Strategies’ Commitment to data protection what steps have been taken to protect my data?
+In Toshiba’ Commitment to data protection what steps have been taken to protect my data?

-GP Strategies initiated a data privacy data management compliance review and update effort beginning in October 2017 to ensure alignment with the May 2018 requirements of the European Union (EU) General Data Protection Regulation (GDPR) and other similar privacy data regulatory obligations coming into force around the world like Privacy Shield and the California Consumer Privacy Act (CCPA).
-GP was certified into the Privacy Shield regime by the U.S. Department of Commerce in 2017.
-These efforts are Companywide, ongoing and driven by a chartered Committee sponsored by senior corporate leaders.
+Toshiba initiated a data privacy data management compliance review and update effort to ensure alignment with the requirements of the European Union (EU) General Data Protection Regulation (GDPR) and other similar privacy data regulatory obligations coming into force around the world like Privacy Shield and the California Consumer Privacy Act (CCPA).
+These efforts are Companywide, ongoing and driven by a by senior corporate leaders.
 We meet regulatory requirements, to include these examples:

 - We have not identified any information technology shortfalls in data privacy transmission and storage encryption.

-- Privacy data owners’ storage information submissions are being continuously catalogued and updated.
+- Personal data owners’ storage information submissions are being continuously catalogued and updated.

 - Standard contract language amendments for subcontractors/processors are in use.